 ALBANY, N.Y.
-Jan.
-19, 2021 — New York State United Teachers President Andy Pallotta released the following statement today regarding Gov. Andrew Cuomo’s executive budget proposal:
+April 9, 2022 — New York State United Teachers President Andy Pallotta issued the following statement today on the approved 2022-23 state budget:

 New York State United Teachers is a statewide union with more than 600,000 members in education, human services and health care.
 NYSUT is affiliated with the American Federation of Teachers, the National Education Association and the AFL-CIO.